compbio/pan-conserved_segments/README.md

     tabix chr1.pst.hprc.bed.gz chr1:106430909-106431496 >vntr.out
     ```
   - Specifically, the first and last (or 4th) lines of **vntr.out** (under example_outcomes) provide the lengths of PSTs covering this VNTR across 94 HPRC assemblies.
     * As an example, the length of this region is 568 bp on GRCh38.
 However, on both HG002.maternal and HG002.paternal, it is 798 bp, which is 230 bp longer than on GRCh38.
+The assembly IDs for columns 4 to 97 can be found in "6.
+Order of assemblies in the matrix files" (see above)

 # k-mer SV plots
 We identified 60,763 polymorphic invervals and use the constituent 31-mers of SVs to visualize the structure of different classes of SVs including insertions, deletions, duplications, inversion and more complex rearrangements.
 This process involved using a simple dot matrix plot with the two axis representing the GRCh38 and the specific haploid assembly.
 We plotted the position of the 31-mers that spanned the divergent interval.